hcsaba1982/ms-advanced/advanced training/10-observability-dos/README.md

 kubectl label $(kubectl get pod -o name --no-headers | grep attacker) sec=quarantine
 ```

 After doing this, the traffic from our attacker will be denied by a rule in our security tier called "quarantine".
-You must see outbound packet being denied as below:
+You should see outbound packet being denied as shown below.

 ![quarantine](img/10.3-quarantine.png)